-- IoT devices can provide smart alerts for employees when then are entering or exiting hazardous areas.
+- IoT devices can provide smart alerts for employees when they are entering or exiting hazardous areas.

 - IoT devices can notify employees if environmental conditions change.
 For example, if a storm is approaching, a device could notify employees to take shelter.

-- The adoption of IoT devices will help reduce human intervention on the collection of risk data.
+- The adoption of IoT devices will help reduce human intervention in the collection of risk data.

 - Physical objects like machinery are controlled and connected with wireless infrastructure.
 Machines are able to communicate with each other, leading to a faster and timely output.
 This will reduce the risk of human interaction with machinery.
 This will not only create more efficiency but decrease the risk at the same time.

 - Machine-to-machine (M2M) communication enables physical devices to stay connected.
-An analysis is conducted faster than human involvement, leading to less inefficiencies.
+An analysis is conducted faster than human involvement, leading to fewer inefficiencies.
 This in turn, will create greater quality.